vyrjana/pyimpspec/index.md

 The target audience is researchers who use electrochemical impedance spectroscopy (EIS) though the program may also be useful in educational settings. pyimpspec includes features such as:

-- reading experimental data from multiple different file formats:
+- reading experimental data from multiple different file formats such as:
 	- Eco Chemie data files (`.dfr`)
 	- Gamry data files (`.dta`)
 	- Ivium data files (`.idf` and `.ids`)
-	- Microsoft Excel (`.xls` and `.xlsx`)
+	- Microsoft Excel (`.xlsx`)
 	- OpenDocument Spreadsheet (`.ods`)
 	- plain-text files with character-separated values
 - validation of impedance spectra by checking if the data is Kramers-Kronig transformable